 2.1.a.
 Perform a detailed review of flood insurance on city owned properties.
 Issue/Background: Publicly owned properties are typically self-insured.
 Evaluation of insurance may enable identification of mitigation needs.
 Alternatives Considered: City buildings could be inspected for mitigation potential.
-Existing Planning Mechanism(s) None identified. to Support Implementation: Responsible Engineering, Risk Management Department/Agency: Liigilieeriiig, Risk Mariageriierit Priority: Medium Cost Estimate: Little to no cost Benefits (Losses Avoided): Better understanding of potential losses can be used to justify property protection investments.
+Existing Planning Mechanism(s) None identified. to Support Implementation: Responsible Engineering, Risk Management Department/Agency: Engineering, Risk Management Priority: Medium Cost Estimate: Little to no cost Benefits (Losses Avoided): Better understanding of potential losses can be used to justify property protection investments.
 Timeframe for Completion: Year 2 Additional Notes: Implementation has not yet begun due to staff time limitations.

 2.2.a.
 Develop a voluntary property acquisition plan and program for repetitive loss areas.
 Issue/Background: Repetitive loss and severe repetitive loss properties are likely to continue to sustain damages without mitigation.
 Alternatives Considered: Property elevation was considered but does not have Council support at this time.
 Acquisition provides much greater risk reduction.
 Existing Planning Mechanism(s) This can be pursued according to recommended processes supported to Support Implementation: by FEMA Hazard Mitigation Assistance grant programs.
-Responsible Engineering Department/Agency: Priority: High Cost Estimate: Less than \$5m Benefits (Losses Avoided): Acquisition will remove risk and prevent further flood exposure.
+Responsible Engineering Department/Agency: Priority: High Cost Estimate: Less than \$5MM Benefits (Losses Avoided): Acquisition will remove risk and prevent further flood exposure.
 Timeframe for Completion: Establish program by Year 3 for ongoing implementation.
 Additional Notes: The City plans to consider only RL and SRL properties for acquisition and demolition with federal grant funding.

-NATURAL RESOURCE PROTECTION
+6.5.3 NATURAL RESOURCE PROTECTION

 3.1.a.
-Continue to allow and promote the dedication of some floodplain acreage toward parkland. lish guidelines for the consistent allowance of this type of dedication.
-Issue/Background: Floodplain land is well suited to use for parks, which minimizes structure exposure and maintains natural floodplain functions.
-Alternatives Considered: Private acquisition and preservation of floodplain land Existing Planning Mechanism(s) Parks Board to Support Implementation: Responsible Department/Agency: Parks, Development Services Staff, Engineering Priority: High Cost Estimate: Less than \$500k Benefits (Losses Avoided): This action will prevent increases in exposure in high risk areas.
-Timeframe for Completion: Ongoing Additional Notes: Parks Dept is working with development community to construct trail in floodplains with associated park infrastructure in nearby areas.
+Continue to allow and promote the dedication of some floodplain acreage toward parkland.
+Work with Parks Board to establish guidelines for the consistent allowance of this type of dedication.

+51 Floodplain land is well suited to use for parks, which minimizes structure exposure and maintains natural floodplain functions.
+Private acquisition and preservation of floodplain land Parks Board Parks, Development Services Staff, Engineering High Less than \$500k This action will prevent increases in exposure in high risk areas.
+Ongoing Parks Dept is working with development community to construct trail in floodplains with associated park infrastructure in nearby areas.
 No guidelines have been developed to formalize this effort.

 3.1.b.
 Train staff on maintenance practices that facilitate natural preservations.
 Issue/Background: Creeks and streams may require regular maintenance to support proper function.
 Alternatives Considered: No action.
 Existing Planning Mechanism(s) Natural stream maintenance will be integrated with existing to Support Implementation: stormwater inspections and maintenance.
-Responsible Department/Agency: Transportation, Drainage Priority: High Cost Estimate: Less than \$100k Benefits (Losses Avoided): Maintaining floodplains in a natural state can support drainage, infiltration, water quality, and other beneficial functions.
+Responsible Transportation, Drainage Department/Agency: l l l l l l l l l l l l l l l l l l l Priority: High Cost Estimate: Less than \$100k Benefits (Losses Avoided): Maintaining floodplains in a natural state can support drainage, infiltration, water quality, and other beneficial functions.
 Timeframe for Completion: Year 3 Additional Notes: Training programs are provided by Texas A&M and the Texas Water Resources Institute.